A professional pop culture junkie for more than 25 years, Jeff Giles regularly surfaces in a number of far-flung

 Revisiting Freddie Mercury’s Final Public Appearance

 The 11th Brit Awards offered a moment of public triumph for Queen.
 Privately, however, they were worried.

-The Day Brian Wilson Started Recording the Beach Boys Masterpiece ‘Good Vibrations’
+The Day the Beach Boys Started Recording ‘Good Vibrations’

 How Deep Purple Changed Their Sound on ‘Burn’

 The David Coverdale/Glenn Hughes era of Deep Purple began with the release of 'Burn' on Feb.
 15, 1974.

 How Frank Sinatra’s Thirst for Creative Freedom Led to Reprise Records

-Though founded by a crooner, the label released albums by Neil Young, Jimi Hendrix and many other legends.
+Though founded by a crooner, the label released albums by Neil Young, Jimi Hendrix and many other rock legends.